George Conway: Anti-Trump activism

 On November 9, 2018, Conway and Neal Katyal wrote an op-ed in The New York Times challenging the constitutionality of Trump's appointment of Matthew Whitaker as acting attorney general following the termination of Jeff Sessions.
 Trump relied on the Federal Vacancies Reform Act of 1998 (FVRA), which allows the president to make interim appointments, to appoint Whitaker.
 Conway and Katyal argued that it was a mistake to try to use the FVRA to override the explicit wording of the Constitution, which requires Senate approval of all appointees who answer directly to the president.

 In November 2018, Conway organized a group called Checks and Balances.
 The group was composed of more than a dozen members of the conservative-libertarian Federalist Society, which had been instrumental in selecting candidates for the Trump administration to appoint to federal courts.
 The New York Times reported that the group was "urging their fellow conservatives to speak up about what they say are the Trump administration's betrayals of bedrock legal norms".

 Conway is a founding member and advisor of the Lincoln Project, a conservative Super PAC formed in December 2019 and dedicated to "Defeat President Trump and Trumpism at the ballot box".
 Its detailed aim is "persuading enough disaffected conservatives, Republicans and Republican-leaning independents in swing states and districts to help ensure a victory in the Electoral College, and congressional majorities that don't enable or abet Mr. Trump's violations of the Constitution".
 The group released its first video on January 9, 2020; called "The MAGA Church"; it warns evangelicals to beware of false prophets.
 On August 23, 2020, he announced that he would be taking a leave from the Lincoln Project in order to devote more time to his family.
 Kellyanne Conway, his wife, announced her departure from the White House the same day as well.
-In 2021, Conway said that the Lincoln Project should shut down considering revelations that some of its leadership ignored warnings that another founder was harassing young men, including interns.
+In 2021, Conway said that the Lincoln Project should shut down after it was revealed that members of its leadership ignored warnings that another founder was harassing young men, including interns.